tigertext/estatsd/README.markdown

 4. Make sure you have a `estatsd` section, like the one in `rel/files/app.config`, in your environment.

-Should you find a better way, let me know :)
+Should you know a better way, let me know!

 Installation & Usage